MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/troubleshoot-ad-fs-sso-issue.md

   If the partners can access the federation metadata, ask the partners to use the new certificates.

-- The partners can’t access the federation metadata
+- The partners can't access the federation metadata

   In this case, you must manually send the partners the public keys of the new certificates.
 To do this, follow these steps:
   1. Export the public keys as .cert files, or as .p7b files to include the entire certificate chains.